nuriel77/iri-playbook/docs/securityhardening.rst

-1. Create the user, you can choose a name:
+1. Create the user, you can choose a name, and a home directory:

 .. code:: bash

-  useradd myuser
+  useradd -m -d /home/myusername myusername

 2. Set a password for the new user: